Terwilliger69105/leafpile.info/_pages/ccreation/stats.md

 ---

-Determining stats is simple enough, start by rolling **9d6.** Reference the table below for each roll:
+To determine your stats, don't follow the core rulebook.
+There is no point buy system, you're not rolling 1d10 nine times straight down, or whatever else they suggest.

+**Roll 9d6.** Reference the table below:

 ```
 Die Result | 1 | 2 | 3 | 4 | 5 | 6
 Stat Value | 3 | 4 | 4 | 5 | 5 | 6
 ```

-So, for example, you roll **2, 3, 6, 5, 1, 2, 4, 3, 2**.
+So, for example, let's say you roll **2, 3, 6, 5, 1, 2, 4, 3, 2**.
 This would mean that you may assign the values **4, 4, 6, 5, 3, 4, 5, 4, 3** across your nine stats.
+You're not adding these numbers, just take one and place it wherever you feel it fits.

 ---